top of page

 Why “Ceylon Sapphire” Means Different Things to Different People

-Many visitors arrive asking for a “cornflower unheated Ceylon sapphire,” assuming these represent the majority of the market.
-In reality, such stones are rare and expensive, often costing several times more than similar-sized heated sapphires.
+Many visitors ask for a cornflower blue unheated Ceylon sapphire, assuming this is common, when in reality such stones are rare and often cost several times more than heated sapphires of similar size.

 What Colour Really Means (Beyond the Postcard Blue)

-Extinction and windowing: Flat or dark areas reduce visual impact and long-term value.
+Extinction and windowing: Dark patches or transparent areas can reduce visual impact and lower value.

 Heat Treatment: What It Is and What It Isn’t

-Most Ceylon sapphires are heat-treated to enhance colour and clarity.
-Heat treatment is standard practice and does not indicate fraud.
+Most Ceylon sapphires are heat-treated to improve colour and clarity.
+Heat treatment is normal in the gemstone trade and does not mean a stone is deceptive.

 If you're new to buying at origin, I strongly recommend reading my full guide on how to buy gemstones safely at the source first.